• Skip to primary navigation

 • Good Quality Filet Mignon.
 I usually go for a 6-8oz piece that is 1 ½- 2 inches thick.
 Try to just buy two that are similar in size so they cook evenly.
 But if you end up with a much bigger one then cook that first for a bit longer or vice versa if you end up with one smaller than the other.

-• Salt.
+• Salt & Pepper.
 Do NOT use table salt!
 I like to use Kosher Salt or Sea Salt.
 And be generous with the salt and pepper, a good seasoning is a key to a delicious filet mignon dinner!

 • Salted Butter.
 Like I said above I like to use both oil and butter.
 But since butter has a lower smoke point I prefer to get the pan scorching hot and ready to go with the oil then put the butter in at the last minute.

-To serve the filet mignon I often choose a jacket potato (baked potato) or my roasted fingerling potatoes and roasted carrots are our current veggie of choice.
+To serve the filet mignon I often choose a jacket potato (baked potato) or my roasted fingerling potatoes and roasted carrots are our current veggies of choice.
+Next time try my ribeye roast recipe.

 For the cooking vessel, you will need an oven-safe skillet.
 I use cast iron or stainless steel.
 To achieve a great sear to create nice rust on the steak you will need an extremely hot pan.
 In a pinch, you can use a non-oven safe skillet then transfer the steaks to a baking pan to finish cooking in the oven.